The ORCA-TWIN qCMOS Experiment I. Science case and commissioning at Calar Alto Observatory: Numerical simulations

 Obviously, the advantage diminishes with long exposure times needed for very faint objects and background-limited observations.
 However, the gain for high cadence with short exposure times is clear.

 It is important to emphasize the difference between shutter open time for a single exposure and the effective exposure time for a cadence of time series exposures, where the detector ROT must be subtracted from the time step between two exposures, thus clearly reducing the CCD efficiency when the time step is short enough to become comparable to the ROT.
+We note that for the qCMOS the so-called {\em rolling shutter} effect was not considered in the simulation, but will be investigated as part of a future lab test.

-The scatter plots for a total of 10000 simulations (Fig.~\ref{fig:simul-10K}) illustrate the situation for time series observations with a cadence between 0.1\,s and 100\,s for the qCMOS (top) and the CCD (bottom), respectively.
-The observing conditions were chosen to be photometric, new moon, and seeing 1.0\,arcsec FWHM.
+The scatter plots for a total of 10\,000 simulations (Fig.~\ref{fig:simul-10K}) illustrate the situation for time series observations with a cadence between 0.1\,s and 100\,s for the qCMOS (top) and the CCD (bottom), respectively.
+The observing conditions were chosen to be photometric, new moon, and seeing 1.0\,arcsec\ FWHM.
 Each blue dot represents the number of photons recovered with DAOPHOT photometry from the simulated star image with a randomly chosen cadence time step, while a corresponding red dot gives the SNR as also reported by DAOPHOT.
-The range of datapoints on the abscissa is truncated for the CCD at 1.6\,s because a cadence shorter than the readout time does not make sense, while the range for the qCMOS extends down to a cadence of 0.1\,s.
+The range of data points on the abscissa is truncated for the CCD at 1.6\,s because a cadence shorter than the readout time does not make sense, while the range for the qCMOS extends down to a cadence of 0.1\,s.
 Moreover, the SNR for the qCMOS is everywhere greater than the one for the CCD.
-The orange circles indicate the detection limit, while the circles in cyan point to the cadence where SNR=10 is reached: about 10\,s for the CCD, and 0.8\,s for the qCMOS.
+The orange circles indicate the detection limit, while the circles in cyan point to the cadence where SNR = 10 is reached: about 10\,s for the CCD and 0.8\,s for the qCMOS.
 The CCD is readout noise limited in the fast readout regime, while the qCMOS is photon shot noise limited throughout.
+It is worthwhile noting that the direct one-to-one comparison of the two sensors is an extreme case: it would be even more in favor of the qCMOS if the plate scale was adapted with a focal reducer lens.